kubernetes-sigs/cluster-api/docs/book/src/tasks/experimental-features/runtime-sdk/implement-upgrade-plan-hooks.md

     the overall upgrade time.
   - If instead for any reason a custom upgrade plan for workers is required, `workersUpgrades` should be set and the following rules apply to each version in the list.
 More specifically, each version must be:
-    - equal to `FromControlPlaneKubernetesVersion` or to one of the versions in the control plane upgrade plan.
+    - equal to `fromControlPlaneKubernetesVersion` or to one of the versions in the control plane upgrade plan.
-    - greater than `FromWorkersKubernetesVersion` (or with a different build number)
+    - greater than `fromWorkersKubernetesVersion` (or with a different build number)
     - greater than the previous version in the list (or with a different build number)
-    - less or equal to the `ToKubernetesVersion` (or with a different build number)
+    - less or equal to the `toKubernetesVersion` (or with a different build number)
     - in case of versions with the same major/minor/patch version but different build number, also the order of those versions must be the same for control plane and worker upgrade plan.
-    - the last version in the plan must be equal to `ToKubernetesVersion`
+    - the last version in the plan must be equal to `toKubernetesVersion`
     - the upgrade plane must have all the intermediate version which workers must go through to avoid breaking rules defining the max version skew between control plane and workers.